-March 25, 2021 - New York State Legislature has now passed the legislation (Senate Bill 297B/Assembly Bill 164B), proposed by the ARRC and sponsored by New York Senator Kevin Thomas, which is designed to solve transition issues for certain legacy products that have insufficient fallback language.
+March 25, 2021 - updated on July 12, 2021.
+New York State Legislature has now passed the legislation (Senate Bill 297B/Assembly Bill 164B), proposed by the ARRC and sponsored by New York Senator Kevin Thomas, which is designed to solve transition issues for certain legacy products that have insufficient fallback language.
 While the bill still awaits Governor Cuomo’s signature, this is a major milestone in the transition process for legacy products, and one which was welcomed by the ARRC.
 As previously reported, because of the relative flexibility of loans and the ultimate fallback to Prime in most legacy credit agreements the legislation’s touch points to the loan market, by design, are few but the legislation would capture pre-2H 2017 CLO indentures – to the extent they are outstanding after end-June 2023.

 Why is the legislation needed?

 The issue of tough legacy contracts – those who have nonexistent or impractical fallback language with little means to address that – is one facing, and being tackled, all the LIBOR currency jurisdictions.
 For the US, one critical piece is the recent extension of many USD tenors to mid-2023 which permits many of these tough legacy contracts to roll off.
 However, as the ARRC points out, there will still be a significant portion of contracts that would mature after that date, including those that have no effective means to replace LIBOR upon its cessation.
 The legislation addresses those contracts without effective fallbacks that are written under New York law and provides the blueprint for pending federal legislation efforts.